×

 Home Remedies for Pancreatitis

 If you think you might have pancreatitis, see your doctor.
 In particular, if you have persistent pain in your abdomen, it’s important to get treatment.
-There are steps you can take at home to complement your treatment and help prevent pancreatitis.
+You can take steps at home to complement your treatment and help prevent pancreatitis.
 If you smoke or drink, try to quit smoking tobacco and drinking alcohol, which can help you heal more quickly and completely.
 If you need help dealing with your symptoms, your doctor may be able to provide you with support.
 Maintaining a moderate weight can help you avoid gallstones, a major cause of pancreatitis.
 Eating a balanced diet and drinking plenty of water can help you recover from and prevent pancreatitis.
 You may be given IV pain medication in the hospital.
 Some people prefer to use other techniques, such as resting, heat, or ice.

 Alternative treatments may also help reduce pancreatitis pain.